Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 In witness whereof, the plenipotentiary representatives of the governments of member countries and territories have signed this Constitution in Santiago, capital of the Republic of Chile, on this twenty-sixth day of November, nineteen hundred seventy-one.

-General regulations of the Postal Union of the Americas, Spain and Portugal
+General Regulations of the Postal Union of the Americas, Spain and Portugal

 Preamble